AvinashS97/reactJs/src/source.md

       };

 # V61- useRef Hook in React to manage DOM elements and State easily
+(It can hold a reference to a DOM element, allowing direct manipulation of that element.)

-useRef is a React Hook that lets you reference a value that's not needed for rendering.
+useRef is a React Hook that let you reference a value that's not needed for rendering.

 Unlike states, it's directly mutable.

-You can access value of it;s using useRef.current;
+You can access value of its using useRef.current;

+Unlike useState, changes to useRef do not cause re-renders.

 Uncontrolled Components:
   * Uncontrolled components manage their own state internally and are typically used with refs.